xijo/toadie/README.md

     $ open toadie/index.html

+## Configuration

-## Configure team members
+### Configure team members

-By default you will not need to configure anything.
+By default you will not need to configure any team members.
 Toadie will detect authors by using git and display TODOs accordingly.

 However, to have multiple mail addresses or assignment tags for each team member create a `.toadie.json` file.